kalculata/how-to-deploy/bonus/how-to-install-free-ssl-certificate-for-web-app-on-nginx.md

-# How to install install a Free SSL Certificate for Web Application on Nginx
+# How to install a Free SSL Certificate for Web Application on Nginx

 This guide walks you through the process of securing your web application deployed on Nginx with a free SSL certificate, ensuring encrypted communication between clients and your server.